WOVNio/wovnjava/README.en.md

 The recommended `filter-mapping` is to allow `REQUEST` and `FORWARD` for dispatchers, and allow all paths in `url-pattern`.
 If only a specific directory on your web server should be intercepted by WovnServletFilter, configure `url-pattern` accordingly.

+_Note If you have set up your own filters in your web.xml to handle URL rewriting and internal redirects, add the WovnJava settings under your own settings._

 ## 2. Parameter Settings

 The following parameters can be set within the WOVN.io Java Library.